Nnamdi60/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Print single number digits starting from ten
+Print lowercase alphabet in reverse